Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 3. Open the ellipsis menu on a category and select **Edit**.
 The category wizard opens in edit mode to enable changes to all information except the Category logical name.
 4. Save the changes.

-### Converting a product category into a Featured category
+### Setting a product category as Featured in a Marketplace

 Only users that are assigned the **Central Admin** role can edit product categories.